Downtime is inescapable.

 A Disaster Recovery System (DRS) is similar to a backup, but a DRS helps with major incidents.
 This system takes snapshots of a computer, saving everything from data to applications.
 Therefore, you will not have to worry about losing anything necessary for work, even if downtime strikes.

-Need More Solutions for Downtime?
+Need More Solutions for Disaster Preparedness?